-supysonic-cli folder list List all the folders.
+list List all the folders.

-supysonic-cli folder add name path Add a new library folder called name and located at path. name must be unique and path pointing to an existing directory.
+add <name> <path> Add a new library folder called <name> and located at <path>. <name> must be unique and <path> pointing to an existing directory.
 If supysonic-daemon is running it will start to listen for changes in this folder but will not scan files already present in the folder.

-supysonic-cli folder delete name Delete the folder called name.
+delete <name> Delete the folder called <name>.

-supysonic-cli folder scan [--force] [--background|--foreground] [name]...
-Scan the specified folders.
+scan [--force] [--background | --foreground] <name> Scan the specified folders.
 If none is given, all the registered folders are scanned.

-Options

--f, --force Force scan of already known files even if they haven't changed.
-Might be useful if an update to Supysonic adds new metadata to audio files.
+- -h, --help Shows help and exits.
+Depending on where this option appears it will either list the available commands or display help for a specific command. - -f, --force Force scan of already known files even if they haven't changed.
+Might be useful if an update to supysonic adds new metadata to audio files. - --background Scan in the background.
+Requires the supysonic-daemon to be running. - --foreground Scan in the foreground, blocking the process while the scan is running.

---background

---foreground

-Scan in the background.
-Requires the supysonic-daemon to be running

---foreground

-Scan in the foreground, blocking the process while the scan is running